bodo-ai/PyDough/documentation/dsl.md

 )
 ```

-Bad Example #1: Just a contextless expression for a collection without the necessary context for it to make sense.
+**Bad Example #1**: Just a contextless expression for a collection without the necessary context for it to make sense.

 ```py
 %%pydough
 current_addresses(city, state)
 ```

-Bad Example #2: Just a contextless expression for a scalar expression that has not been placed into a collection for it to make sense.
+**Bad Example #2**: Just a contextless expression for a scalar expression that has not been placed into a collection for it to make sense.

 ```py
 %%pydough
 LOWER(current_occupants.first_name)
 ```

-Bad Example #3: A contextless expression that does not make sense when placed into its context (`People` does not have a property named `package_cost`, so substituting it when `value` is referenced does not make sense).
+**Bad Example #3**: A contextless expression that does not make sense when placed into its context (`People` does not have a property named `package_cost`, so substituting it when `value` is referenced does not make sense).

 ```py
 %%pydough